Social Innovation Lab on Reconciliation in Postsecondary

 These conversations led to the launch of a Social Innovation Lab on Reconciliation in Fall 2021.

-Stewarded by Tosh Southwick and Aleeya Velji, with support from McConnell, the Lab process will support institutions to develop ambitious, innovative reconciliation projects that will offer sector-wide impact and lessons.
+Stewarded by Aleeya Velji, Tosh Southwick, and Jodi Calahoo Stonehouse, with support from McConnell, the idea of the Lab process is to support institutions to develop ambitious, innovative reconciliation projects, ideally that could offer sector-wide impact and lessons.

-In the first year, two institutions are participating: Algoma University and Lethbridge College.
+In the first (“pilot”) year, two institutions participated: Algoma University and Lethbridge College.

 The lab process is being developed alongside these two institutions.
 The intent is to open up to support greater participation in each subsequent year.